campbellmarianna/BEW-2.5-Strongly-Typed-Ecosystems/notes/class4.md

 # Know the thing you use from the start is something you want to use for a long time

-- interpolate - where variables are replaced with their value
+- interpolate - where variables are replaced with their value in templates

 ## Echo way
 - the data response is always available via Body